Extending the Life of Your Furniture

 Be sure to always protect your furniture from humidity.
 Mold and mildew can leave permanent stains and hard-to-eliminate odors in fabric.
 Mold spores can eat away at the surface of leather, so that even after the mold is removed the leather is pitted and punctured.
 If you are leaving for several months, considered programing your thermostat to maintain a consistent indoor temperature.
 If possible, do not store upholstered furniture in damp basements or unfinished attics.

 Dust will act like sandpaper on delicate fabrics and leather.
 Protect your high-end upholstery by vacuuming your fabric furniture regularly with the recommended attachment.
-You can also wipe your leather furniture with a damp cloth once a week.
+You can also wipe your high end leather furniture with a damp cloth once a week.
 Use the arm caps to protect the arm rests.
 Rotate and fluff the cushions at least once a week so that the cushion core and fabric wears evenly.

 Address any issues immediately.
 Blot up spills with an absorbent towel before liquids have a chance to sink into the interior of the cushions, or pool on the surface of leather.
 Wipe muddy paw prints off with a damp cloth.
 Try to keep things that could scratch or snag, like metal jewelry, away from the surface of your upholstered furniture.